 Command-Line Tools – Curl, Wget, and the like for direct HTTP request tools.

-Parameter | Web Server | Web Client |
+Feature | Web Server | Web Client |

-Examples | Apache, Nginx, IIS, Tomcat | Chrome, Firefox, Edge, Safari |
+Examples | Apache, Nginx, Microsoft IIS | Chrome, Firefox, Mobile Apps |

-How Web Servers and Web Clients Work Together?
+How Web Clients and Servers Work Together

 A user enters a URL in a web browser.
 The web client (browser) requests the webpage from the web server.
 The web server retrieves static content or works with an application server for dynamic responses.